English Department, Ain Shams University, Cairo, Thursday, 5th December 1974

 A consistent style, or tone, is also an important part of the art of fiction: the tone of the first paragraph should be the tone of the whole.
 A problem may arise if your story changes – for instance, if the protagonist discovers in himself an unsuspected capacity for evil, and this leads to the death of people he loves.
 I wrote such a story, and began it with the following paragraph:

 Now the whole story is tragic, and you may ask why I chose to tell it in the rather absurd tone of the first paragraph.
 The reason for this is that the story is supposedly written many years after the event it describes: and to him they seem terrible, of course, but also absurd.
 In order to make him credible as a narrator, I have to preserve this tone throughout.
 This creates a tension between matter and manner which should give vitality.
 It could even be that in the course of the writing I sacrifice something to the need to preserve the tone of irony and absurdity.
 In the art of fiction, things are not being written about as they happen.
 This may seem obvious, but it is not really.
-A novelist who tries to write as though he is close on the heels of the events he or she is describing has to do clumsy things: “three years later,” “and then,” “the following day…” etc. A novelist has to escape from chronology if he or she is to handle the material freely.
+A novelist who tries to write as though he is close on the heels of the events he is describing has to do clumsy things: “three years later,” “and then,” “the following day…” etc. A novelist has to escape from chronology if he is to handle the material freely.
 It is an interesting technical exercise to reconstruct a great novel (like Wuthering Heights) in strict chronology, and then compare this with what Emily Bronte actually did.

 It is furthermore important that no character in a book could have written it.
 This is a weakness of some novels, even those by D.H.
 Laurence, where the main character is totally aware of the situation in which he finds himself, and the narrative reads like autobiography.
 Often you don’t know whether the values of Lucy Jim are the values of the author himself.